Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 | Germany · Male · Inactive | 627 | 235 | 37.48% |
 | France · Female · Inactive | 1,099 | 288 | 26.21% |

-**Germany · Female · Inactive** had the highest churn rate among the 12 segments. **France · Female · Inactive** contributed the most churned customers, with 288.
+Of the 12 segments, **Germany · Female · Inactive** had the highest churn rate. **France · Female · Inactive** contributed the most churned customers, with 288.

 ## Recommendations

 ### 1. Prioritise inactive customers for retention testing

-Inactive customers had both a higher churn rate and more churned customers than active customers.
-The bank could test targeted re-engagement actions and measure whether they reduce churn.
+Inactive customers had a higher churn rate and more churned customers than active customers.
+The bank could test targeted re-engagement actions and measure whether those actions reduce churn.

 ### 2. Investigate the customer experience in Germany

-Germany had the highest country-level churn rate, and two German inactive groups appeared among the three highlighted segments.
+Germany had the highest country-level churn rate, and two inactive German groups appeared among the three highlighted segments.
 Further analysis should examine whether product mix, service experience, pricing, or other unobserved factors differ in this market.

 ### 3. Examine churn among customers aged 40–59

-Customers aged 50–59 had the highest rate, while customers aged 40–49 contributed the most churned customers.
-These groups should be analysed further before selecting an intervention.
+Customers aged 50–59 had the highest churn rate, while those aged 40–49 contributed the most churned customers.
+These groups should be analysed further before an intervention is selected.

 ### 4. Review customers with three or four products

-The extreme churn rates warrant investigation, but the small group sizes mean the bank should avoid broad conclusions until the pattern is validated with additional data.
+The extreme churn rates need to be investigated, but the groups are small.
+The bank should avoid drawing broad conclusions until the pattern is validated with additional data.

 ### 5. Prioritise using both rate and volume

-High-rate groups are not always the groups contributing the most churned customers.
-Using both measures produces a more balanced retention priority.
+Groups with high churn rates do not always contribute the most churned customers.
+Using both measures gives the bank a more balanced way to prioritise retention efforts.

 ## Limitations